 This is the opening shot:

 Ah, Leslie Nielsen.
 A very good actor and a veteran of these kind of films but also, probably, sadly, an elderly racist.
 He’s barely in this anyway.
 He plays the grandfather of these children but he also plays an actor playing Osama Bin Laden at one point.

 This is not really the kind of film you can pick apart that much.
 Whatever happens happens and you have to accept it.
 Consistency was not its aim and as such I shall have to judge it by the quality of its satire and its gags, both of which are exceptionally poor.
-I’ll also add, considering these films are basically a delivery mechanisms for gags, there aren’t really that many.
+I’ll also add, considering these films are basically a delivery mechanisms for gags, that there aren’t really that many.

 Leslie Nielsen tells the assembled kids a story, much like Annabelle in An All Dogs Christmas Carol.
 The story is the story of Scrooge.
 Scrooge?
 The kids say.
 No no, not that Scrooge.
 This Scrooge hates the fourth of July, Leslie assures us.
 He takes us back to Afghanistan.
 At 1 minute and 58 seconds we get our first racist joke.
 A terrorist turns over his shoulder and calls for “Mohammed”.

 Not to worry, this joke is repeated twelve, maybe eighteen times.
 The terrorists need a new training video, so they decide to enlist a man who hates America even more than they do.